Model your business economics with precision. Calculate CAC, LTV, payback periods, and ROAS for both SaaS subscriptions and e-commerce businesses.

 "Best PM tools I've ever used"

-Follow this step-by-step guide to get accurate results
+Step-by-step guide to get accurate results with Unit Economics Calculator

 Select between subscription (SaaS/apps) or one-time payment (e-commerce) models.
 Each has different calculation methods.